plausible/analytics/HOSTING.md

 ### Database

-Plausible uses postgresql as database for storing all the data.
+Plausible uses postgresql as database for storing all the user-data.
 Use the following the variables to configure it.

 - DATABASE_URL (*String*)
     - The repo Url as dictated [here](https://hexdocs.pm/ecto/Ecto.Repo.html#module-urls)